Mcbehub/mcauth/README.md

 ## Token Caching

-All tokens are cached in JSON (`cache_path`) to avoid re-authentication.
+This version chaches all tokens in JSON (`cache_path`) to avoid re-authentication.
+The version we use doesn't, it only processes your Tokens and never saves them.
 Tokens are automatically refreshed when expired.

 ---